7:00AM to 5:00PM

 First, the definition.
 What is a tap?
 To put it succinctly, a tap is a simple mechanical device that allows a user to control the flow of liquid from a pipe.
-But after that, it gets a bit more complex — because there are at least four different basic types of taps.
+But after that, it gets a bit more complex — because there are at least four different basic types of taps and tap washers.

 Let’s explore the various water tap types.

 When you’re browsing the various types of tap for your kitchen or bathroom renovation, you’ll notice that there are absolutely HUNDREDS (and even thousands!) of different tap styles.
 But in this article, we’re not talking about the many, many different tap styles, materials, finishes and appearances to match your chic decor preferences.
 We’re talking about the fundamental mechanics of how your tap will actually function.

 To break it down, there are four basic tap type configurations: compression washer, ball, disk and cartridge.
 When you go to change your tap washers to stop a drip or a leak, these tap type differences will be crucial.

 Think about the typical garden tap.
 It’s a simple handle that basically screws out to turn the flow of water off, and screws in to turn it off.
 It is a very common and traditional tap type that is still found inside many homes, but it can also be the one that causes the most trouble.